ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 First step of looking for a segment which contains a variable with free memory amount still the same as one for 32-bit application.
 You can use 64-bit version of Cheat Engine scanner to get an absolute address of the variable.
 There are to variables that store free memory amount with "00432FEC" and "00433010" absolute addresses for my case.
 You can get totally different absolute addresses, but it does not affect the whole algorithm of searching variables.

-Second step of comparing process's memory map with variables' absolute addresses differs because we will use WinDbg debugger.
+Second step of comparing process's memory map with variables' absolute addresses differs from 32-bit application one, because we will use WinDbg debugger.
 This is an algorithm of getting process's memory map with WinDbg:

 1\.
 Launch 64-bit version of the WinDbg debugger with administrator privileges.
 Example path of the debugger's executable file is `C:\Program Files (x86)\Windows Kits\8.1\Debuggers\x64\windbg.exe`.